-Bid floors are a way to increase spend on a given campaign.
+Bid floors are a great way to increase spend and visibility on a given campaign.
 They're especially effective when launching a new product, targeting competitors, or selling in competitive categories.
 However, they should be used sparingly and should not be a permanent measure.

 What is a bid floor?

 A bid floor is the minimum amount our algorithm will bid on a keyword (if manual) or an ad group (if automatic) in a given campaign.
 For instance, if you set a bid floor of $0.50, you are telling our algorithm, that you do not want to bid lower than $0.50, despite the performance of a keyword or ad group.

 Learn more about how changes in ad performance affect our bidding algorithm here.

 Our default bid floor value is $0.05, similar to what Amazon will default to in Seller/Vendor Central.
 When you enable bid automation by setting your MACS targets in Flywheel, you have the option to increase the bid floor from the $0.05 default value, depending on your goals for that campaign.

 We do not recommend increasing your bid floors as a regular practice since this may result in overspending.
 However, if used properly, bid floors can help to speed up the initial discovery period of a new campaign and deliver performance, data and results sooner.
 Bid floors should be used as a temporary measure.